-Traditional approaches, particularly medications, don’t address these brain changes.
+Traditional approaches, particularly medications, don’t address these brain changes (or, sometimes, the imbalance of neurotransmitters many scientists believe is involved with cases of depression or anxiety disorder.)
 They simply cover up the problem without addressing the root cause of the pain.
 This is problematic because it can often take more medication to relieve the symptoms as time goes by, and can also lead to addiction issues.

 PEMF for Depression and Anxiety – Evidence and Effectiveness